Skip to content

 • Establish a Falls Assessment and Fall Prevention Service requirement for veterans to screen for those at risk of falling and to better ensure care plans are developed.

 “Falls are the leading cause of fatal and nonfatal injuries for older Americans.
 Veterans face unique challenges that increase their risk of falling due to physical disabilities, chronic health conditions, medications, limb loss and traumatic brain injury.
 However, falling is not an inevitable result of aging.
 Through practical lifestyle adjustments, evidence-based falls prevention programs, and clinical-community partnerships, the number of falls among veterans can be substantially reduced,” said National DAV Legislative Director, Joy Ilem.
-“DAV thanks Senator King and Rounds for championing “SAFE STEPS for Veterans Act of 2024,” which establishes the Office of Falls Prevention at the Veterans Health Administration and supports research for evidence-based fall prevention programs that will benefit and protect our veterans.
+“DAV thanks Senator King and Rounds for championing the SAFE STEPS for Veterans Act of 2025, which establishes the Office of Falls Prevention at the Veterans Health Administration and supports research for evidence-based fall prevention programs that will benefit and protect our veterans.”

 As an extension of his longtime focus on prevention efforts, Senator King has been leading the charge in the “Stand Strong” space.
-Recently, he introduced a legislative package to encourage proactive home modifications and to increase access to preventative screenings for older Americans to keep them thriving while avoiding costly injuries.
+He previously introduced a legislative package to encourage proactive home modifications and to increase access to preventative screenings for older Americans to keep them thriving while avoiding costly injuries.
 The package included the reintroduction of the Preventative Home Visits Act and the WELL Seniors Act to expand Medicare benefits to cover home modifications, ensure the accessibility of telehealth services and include comprehensive screenings during Medicare Annual Wellness Visits.

 ###